 ATP6V1G2 (ATPase H+ Transporting V1 Subunit G2) is a Protein Coding gene.
-Among its related pathways are Synaptic vesicle cycle and Immune System.
+Among its related pathways are Rheumatoid arthritis and mTOR signaling pathway (KEGG).
 GO annotations related to this gene include ATPase activity and hydrogen-exporting ATPase activity, phosphorylative mechanism.
-An important paralog of this gene is ATP6V1G3.
+An important paralog of this gene is ATP6V1G1.

 UniProtKB/Swiss-Prot for ATP6V1G2 Gene